Achill Island

 Achill Island (/ˈækəl/; Acaill, Oileán Acla) is located off the west coast of Ireland in the historical barony of Burrishoole, County Mayo.
 It is the largest of the Irish isles and has an area of approximately 148 km2.
 Achill had a population of 2,345 in the 2022 census.
 The island, which has been connected to the mainland by a bridge since 1887, is served by Michael Davitt Bridge, between the villages of Achill Sound and Polranny.
 Other centres of population include the villages of Keel, Dooagh, Dooega, Dooniver, and Dugort.
 There are a number of peat bogs on the island.

 Roughly half of the island, including the villages of Achill Sound and Bun an Churraigh, are in the Gaeltacht (traditional Irish-speaking region) of Ireland, although the vast majority of the island's population speaks English as their daily language.

+The Gaeltacht region of Achill and the Corraun peninsula, highlighted in green.

 The island is within a civil parish, also called Achill, that includes Achillbeg, Inishbiggle and the Corraun Peninsula.